nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 ### 0.2.
 Call variants with GATK HaplotypeCaller in GVCF mode

-This second step is very similar to what we did Part 3: Hello-Science, but we are now going to run GATK in 'GVCF mode'.
+This second step is very similar to what we did Part 3: Hello Genomics, but we are now going to run GATK in 'GVCF mode'.

 #### 0.2.1.
 Spin up the GATK container interactively